Animankhandelwal/Animankhandelwal/README.md

 - 👋 Hi, I'm @AnimanKhandelwal
 - 👀 I’m interested in Web dev and Machine learning
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Sequencing and Time models in Tensorflow
-- 💞️ I’m looking to collaborate on front end web development
+- 💞️ I’m looking to collaborate on building, developing and training ML models
 - 📫 How to reach me animan.khandelwal@gmail.com

 <!---